hanifmb/sim-gs-apk/README.md

 5. CMake (v3.5.1 is used by the original developer)

 ## Default path
-Put these lines in .bashrc file for convinience
+Put these lines in .bashrc file for convenience
 ```bash
 export AVD="AstrobeeAndroidSim"
 export EMULATOR=$HOME/Android/Sdk/tools/emulator